Date(s) - Sunday, March 18, 2018 - Saturday, April 14, 2018

 FEE & PAYMENT

-The cost for the 28-day Complete Cob Workshop tuition, camping and 3 meals a day on Monday through Friday is USD$2000.
-We offer a Very Early Bird Rate of USD$1800 for payment in full by December 18th, 2017 and an Early Bird Rate of USD$1900 for payment in full by January 18th, 2018.
+The cost for the 28-day Complete Cob Workshop tuition, camping and 3 meals a day on Monday through Friday is USD$1800.
 Final payment due date is February 18, 2018.

-Friends and family that come together will receive 10% off of the tuition, which is $150.
-Youth 12-18 will receive a 20% discount off of tuition and children under 12 receive free tuition if they come with an adult.
+Friends and family that come together will each receive 10% off of the full tuition, which comes to $150 .
+Youth 12-18 will receive a 20% discount off of tuition and children under 12 receive a 50% discount off tuition if they come with an adult.
+These discounts are off of the full tuition of USD$1500.
 Discounts are not cumulative so whatever is the largest discount at the time you sign up will be accepted.

 Any former students who have taken a month-long Complete Cob Workshop may attend as assistants paying only for food ($400).
 Former students who have taken shorter cob courses will get to assist for the length of time of the course they have taken and will pay for the extra learning days and for food.
 Please make sure you contact Claudine first to make sure there is space.

 Students can hold their spot with a non-refundable deposit of 50%.
 It is a good idea to make a deposit or a full payment as soon as you are sure you are coming as this class is limited to 10 non-Brazilians residents.

 One work trade position is open in the kitchen working 40 hours per week (2 hours per day) for a $400 discount.
 Please inquire with Claudine.

 Payment in full is due by February 18, 2018

 Maximum class size: 20 (10 Brazilians and 10 non-Brazilians)